MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/service-how-to-create-service-items.md

 ms.locfileid: "6441967"
 ---
 # <a name="create-service-items"></a>Create Service Items
 In [!INCLUDE[prod_short](includes/prod_short.md)], the term "service item" refers to equipment or items that require service.
 When you create a service order, you specify the items that need service.
-In the order, you can link a service item to an item in stock or a service item group.
+In the order, you can link a service item to an item in inventory or a service item group.

 When you receive an item that needs service, you can register it as a service item.
 There are several ways to do so.
 For example, you can create a service item on the **Service Items** page, or as part of another process, such as when working with a service order.